jaks19/parallel_gripper_simulation_pybullet/README.md

-### What this is
+## Parallel WSG-32 Gripper Simulation with a GUI wrapper and a Grasping-Routine wrapper

 A pybullet simulation that loads the [WSG-32 parallel-finger gripper](https://www.weiss-robotics.com/en/produkte/gripping-systems/performance-line-en/wsg-32-en/).

 The gripper parts are taken from [this](https://code.google.com/archive/p/wsg50-ros-pkg/) repo.

-We package the parts in a simulation with a table and the possibility of loading any desired object in 'obj' format.
+We package the gripper parts in a simulation with a flat table, and the possibility of loading any desired object in '.obj' format.

 ### How to run